Panspermia: Directed panspermia

 First proposed in 1972 by Nobel prize winner Francis Crick along with Leslie Orgel, directed panspermia is the theory that life was deliberately brought to Earth by a higher intelligent being from another planet.
 In light of the evidence at the time that it seems unlikely for an organism to have been delivered to Earth via radiopanspermia or lithopanspermia, Crick and Orgel proposed this as an alternative theory, though it is worth noting that Orgel was less serious about the claim.
 They do acknowledge that the scientific evidence is lacking, but discuss what kinds of evidence would be needed to support the theory.
 In a similar vein, Thomas Gold suggested that life on Earth might have originated accidentally from a pile of 'Cosmic Garbage' dumped on Earth long ago by extraterrestrial beings.
 These theories are often considered more science fiction, however, Crick and Orgel use the principle of cosmic reversibility to argue for it.

-This principle is based on the fact that if our species is capable of infecting a sterile planet, then what is preventing another technological society from having done that to Earth in the past?
-They concluded that it would be possible to deliberately infect another planet in the foreseeable future.
-As far as evidence goes, Crick and Orgel argued that given the universality of the genetic code, it follows that an infective theory for life is viable.
+This principle is based on the argument that if humans could infect a sterile planet, as was assumed to be a possibility in the foreseeable future, then another technological society could have done the same on Earth in the distant past.
+Crick and Orgel further argued that given the universality of the genetic code, it follows that an infective theory for life is plausible.

 Directed panspermia could, in theory, be demonstrated by finding a distinctive 'signature' message had been deliberately implanted into either the genome or the genetic code of the first microorganisms by our hypothetical progenitor, some 4 billion years ago.
 However, there is no known mechanism that could prevent mutation and natural selection from removing such a message over long periods of time.